BENEATH THE GLOW OF THE AUTUMN SUN

-On the morning of the special day, the sun was glowing as the birds were singing around Cote How, perfect for an outdoor wedding.
-Nojitos were the arrival drink of choice- a take on the classic mojito, which looked marvellous and were a particularly refreshing choice for such a lovely day.
+On the morning of the special day, the sun was glowing as the birds sang around Cote How The perfect setting for an outdoor wedding Nojitos was the arrival drink of choice- a take on the classic mojito, which looked marvellous and was a particularly refreshing choice for such a lovely day.
 Everyone enjoyed their Nojitos as they tucked into some canapes.

 A splash of autumnal colour

 The ceremony took place outside the barn, an idyllic setting for an al fresco wedding.
 Faye wore a beautiful, pink-patterned silk shawl, whilst Joe wore a maroon suit with an orange tie.
 Their outfits were a gorgeous, welcomed change from the usual.
 The colours complimented perfectly and were topped off with some beautiful flowers with vibrant orange and pinks.

 The bride’s father went down with Faye, ready to make the all-important walk.
 A tripod was set up to have front-row seats for those that could not attend.

 There’s always something so elegant about an outdoor wedding with an outdoor barn ceremony.
 This makes for the most picture-perfect backdrop for your wedding photos.
 Surrounded by greenery, Nab Scar was tucked nicely in the distance, watching over Rydal water.

 A two-course meal followed in the barn, with the tables arranged squarely so that all guests could see each other’s faces.
 This means no one is left at the end, making for an intimate setting.
 The cake was wonderfully crafted by The Little Kendal Cakery and paired perfectly with the barn’s aesthetics, alongside the flowers and the bouquet.